ivlcic/neuroticla/result/corpus/README.md

 Mostly, ISO 639-1 language codes are used for marking news article language, but sometimes, the format is extended following the BCP 47 standard for regions and scripts.
 (for instance, the code sr-ME-Cyrl would mean the Serbian language from the Montenegro region in Cyrillic script.)
 When utilizing the corpus, it is advisable not to rely entirely on the language tag or script tag, as the language is initially inherited from the media outlet, which may employ Latin and Cyrillic scripts.
 Likewise, the ISO 3166-1 two-letter country code indicates the country of origin for articles.
 However, in instances where the actual country of origin is ambiguous, the country code primarily designates the location where the article is published.
+For the social media articles the non-standard arbitrary country code "GO" (for global) is used (because of technical legacy reasons).

 The Industry / Domain tags were chosen arbitrarily and have several problems, so they *should not be used* for research until further improved.
 The main problems are: